Addie27/Mamazon/README.md

 # Mamazon

 ##### Welcome to Mamazon!
+A shopping app for moms!
 This app takes orders from customers and allows for inventory management.
 This is a CLI app, so please see the links below or video on how the app works!
 ##### Rename this file to ".env" and enter your personal key values on a non-public server to run this application.
 ##### MySQL Connection